We have new data! We’ve updated our report with Q1 and Q2 2019.

 GDPR and its impact

-It could also be that since GDPR, they’re more aware of their rights – and why and how to unsubscribe.
+Perhaps other regulations like the CCPA are making global consumers more aware of their rights – and why and how to unsubscribe.

 You should always consider your target market – and compare your results to the country averages.